jonathanlin0/lloydgpt-data/data/main.md

 When it is a lloydie’s birthday, the LASR of the lloydie will run around the house screaming “BIRTHDAY IN LC”.
-Then, lloydies will congregate in LC, where the birthday person is sitting, and they will wish the birthday person a “HAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA AAAAAAAAAAAAAAAAAAAAAAAAAAApy Birthday” and everybody will eat a cake.
+Then, lloydies will congregate in LC, where the birthday person is sitting, and they will wish the birthday person a “HAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAApy Birthday” and everybody will eat a cake.
 Every Thursday at house dinner, Rant Night happens.
 In this, lloydies are given the free reign to rant to their fellow lloydies about their day/week/year/life to get all of that stress out.
 Lloydcoin is the premier cryptocurrency on the market, soon to overtake bitcoin as the future of